-While on a brand trip a couple weeks ago, my friend Christine was gushing about an oil combination she uses regularly to help keep her calm and relieve her anxiety.
-I use essential oils for that myself, having my own concoction of oils and other products to help keep me calm, but I wanted to thoroughly investigate and try her recipe to see if it helped me, too.
+While on a brand trip a couple weeks ago, my friend Christine was gushing about an oil combination she uses regularly to help keep her calm and relieve her occasional anxiousness.
+I use essential oils for that myself, having my own concoction of oils and other products to aid in keeping me calm, but I wanted to thoroughly investigate and try her recommendation to see if it helped me, too.

-Introducing my new, updated recipe for Liquid Xanax, stored in 5ml bottle instead of a 15ml bottle with roller fitment:
+Introducing my new, updated recipe for Liquid Calm, stored in 5ml bottle instead of a 15ml bottle with roller fitment:

 - 25 drops Lavender